pachyderm/pachyderm/doc/concepts/data-concepts/file.md

 Pachyderm provides the following file processing strategies:

 Appending files
- By default, when you put a file into a Pachyderm repository and a file by the same name already exists in the repo, Pachyderm appends the new data to the existing file.
+ By default, when you put a file into a Pachyderm repository, and a file by the same name already exists in the repo, Pachyderm appends the new data to the existing file.
  For example, you have an `A.csv` file in a repository.
 If you upload the